-Although the Refuge will not directly result in the generation of revenues for the region, the personnel employed to manage the Refuge, as well as the activities that occur on the Refuge (e.g., maintenance, new construction, recreation), provide positive economic benefits to the region.
+Although the Refuge will not directly result in the generation of revenues for the region, the personnel employed to manage the Refuge, as well as the activities that occur on the Refuge (e.g., maintenance, limited new construction, recreation), provide positive economic benefits to the region.
 The Refuge employs three full-time staff members who actively manage, maintain, and protect the resources on the Refuge.
-Additional refuge complex personnel (e.g., firefighters, law enforcement, recreation and environmental education planners) are also employed in the San Diego Region.
-All employees contribute to the local economy by generating employment and sales taxes and by purchasing goods and services that support other jobs in the region.
+There are also additional refuge complex personnel (e.g., firefighters, law enforcement, recreation and environmental education planners) employed in the San Diego Region who participate in the management of this Refuge.
+All of the employees contribute to the local economy by generating employment and sales taxes and by purchasing goods and services that support other jobs in the region.
 Goods and services purchased to support management activities on the Refuge also support the local economy.